 Monastiraki metro stop:

-Other stations direct to Piraeus are: Tission & Omonia.
-You can also take the Syntagma station which is the new & beautiful metro spot with a transfer in Monastiraki that will drop you right in front of the Piraeus Centeal Port.
+Other stations direct to Piraeus are ‘Tission’ & ‘Omonia’.
+You can also take the ‘Syntagma station’, the new & beautiful metro spot with a transfer in Monastiraki that will drop you right in front of the Piraeus Central Port.

 Express bus, Trolleys:

-Do NOT validate your 24-hour ticket more than once.
+DO NOT validate your 24-hour ticket more than once.